Lakeshore-Labs/slides/content/home/features.md

 ---

-### AI-Powered Social Media Management
+### 🎯 AI-Powered Social Media Management
-Stop guessing and start engaging.
-We use AI to analyze your audience, create content that resonates, and schedule posts for maximum impact.
+Get professional social media management with AI-powered content creation - consistent, engaging posts that build your brand without the daily hassle.

+**Duration:** Ongoing service

 ---

-### Business Process Automation
+### ⚡ Business Process Automation
-Tired of tedious, repetitive tasks?
-We identify bottlenecks in your workflow and build automated solutions that save you time and money.
+Automate your repetitive business tasks and connect your apps so they work together seamlessly - more time for what matters.

+**Duration:** 2-4 weeks

 ---

-### Custom Internal Apps
+### 📱 Custom Internal Apps
-Give your team the tools they need to succeed.
-We develop intuitive, custom applications that streamline your operations and boost productivity.
+Get custom mobile and web apps built specifically for your team's needs - no more forcing your business into generic solutions.

+**Duration:** 4-8 weeks

 ---

-### Personal AI Coaching
+### 🎓 Personal AI Coaching
-Unlock your full potential.
-Our one-on-one coaching sessions will teach you how to leverage AI in your daily life and career.
+Get personalized, one-on-one coaching to integrate AI into your business operations without the overwhelm or technical complexity.

+**Duration:** 3-6 months

 ---

-### Professional Portfolio Development
+### 💼 Professional Portfolio Development
-Showcase your skills and experience in a stunning, modern portfolio.
-We work with you to create a professional online presence that gets you noticed.
+Get a stunning personal website that showcases your expertise and opens doors to new opportunities - no technical skills required.

+**Duration:** 2-3 weeks